|

 So, work on not having a balance over the ratio of $300 on that card.

-Find more on credit utilization ratio’s are here.
+Find more on the credit utilization ratios here.

-Be aware of the date your credit card company submits your balance to the credit bureaus.
+Be aware of when your credit card company submits your balance to the credit bureaus.

 Give them a call if you’re unsure.